-I hold an MA in English, literary translation and art history from the University of Cambridge (Queens’ College) and an MPhil. in broadly the same sort of thing from the University of London Institute in Paris (ULIP – see Research, teaching and academic translation).
-My monograph Matisse: The Books (2020) grew out of my research at ULIP and is published by Thames & Hudson (UK) and the University of Chicago Press.
+I hold an MA in English, literary translation and art history from Queens’ College, Cambridge, and an MPhil. in broadly the same from the University of London Institute in Paris (ULIP).
+My monograph Matisse: The Books (2020) grew out of this research and is published by Thames & Hudson (UK), the University of Chicago Press (US) and Einaudi (Italy).

-Before turning to translation, I worked as an editor and writer for Condé Nast (House & Garden magazine), Thames & Hudson Ltd., Time Out Paris, the Cadogan Guides and more.
-With Maxwell Consumer Publishing (but not their pension fund) I edited client magazines and gained a solid grounding in corporate and institutional communications.
-I spent ten years with INSEAD business school, first as writer and editor of a stable of publications, and finally as commissioning and managing editor for the launch issue of a new business review, INSEAD Quarterly (IQ).
+Before adding translation to the portfolio, I worked as an editor and writer for Condé Nast (House & Garden magazine), Thames & Hudson Ltd., Time Out Paris, the Cadogan Guides and more.
+I edited client magazines for Maxwell International Consumer Publishing, and spent ten years with INSEAD business school as a research writer and publications editor, and finally as commissioning and managing editor for the launch issue of INSEAD Quarterly (IQ).

-- My background in art history and fine art publishing led to my monograph on the livres d’artiste of Henri Matisse, and translations for leading French art institutions and publishers including the Louvre, the Centre Pompidou, the Institut National de l’Histoire de l’Art, the Musée Rodin, the Musée Marmottan, Flammarion, Somogy, and Gründ (the Bénézit Dictionary of Artists).
+- Translations for leading French art institutions and publishers including the Louvre, the Centre Pompidou, the Institut National de l’Histoire de l’Art, the Centre National des Arts Plastiques, the Musée Rodin, the Musée Marmottan, Flammarion, Somogy, and Gründ.

-- As an experienced copywriter, sub and communications writer, I ‘transcreate’ marketing texts and copy for leading French luxury houses.
+- Transcreation of marketing texts and copy for leading French luxury houses.

 About my T-shirt

-Art Girl Rising is an activist group promoting women artists in museums and galleries, and women in contemporary art.
+Available from Art Girl Rising, who promote women artists in museums and galleries, and women in contemporary art.
 My namesake is of course Louise Bougeois, art’s very own Spiderwoman and the subject of a fascinating book by Jean Frémon, published in English by Les Fugitives (tr.
 Cole Swenson).

 Society of Authors / UK Translators Association